The Complete Guide on Cell Tower Rental Lease Rates

 2. Cell Towers on Raw Land Sites

 The most common form of cell site construction is a steel structure built on land leased from property owners.
-The leased space is usually an area from 20’x20′ to 40’x40′ square.
+The leased space for a celltower lease is usually an area from 20’x20′ to 40’x40′ square.
 These represent the most common spaces leased from wireless carriers and tower companies to install a cell tower, electronic cabinets, power and telco cabinets, fenced in to limit access to wireless carrier personnel only.
 Raw land sites require the wireless carriers to build a steel structure tall enough to support the antennas heights required by the engineers.
 The most popular tower types are monopoles, lattice towers, guyed towers, flag poles, and stealth sites (disguised to look like naturally existing structures (tall pine trees, cactus, a giant boulder, church steeple, etc.).
-Tower sites tend to command less rent than rooftop sites because (1) they tend to be in the outskirt of towns with less vehicular or residential density compared to larger city population concentrations and (2) they are generally more expensive to develop and build than rooftop sites.
+Tower sites tend to command lower cell tower lease rents than rooftop sites because (1) they tend to be in the outskirt of towns with less vehicular or residential density compared to larger city population concentrations and (2) they are generally more expensive to develop and build than rooftop sites.
 There are exceptions to both of these points, but they are presented as a “rule of thumb.”

 3. Population Concentrations

 Proximity of cell site locations to high concentrations of population is a good sign that landlords can command more lease rental revenue than more remote areas.
-If a cell site location is near major metropolitan areas,then rental rates will clearly be higher due to the value of the site to the wireless carriers.
+If a cell site location is near major metropolitan areas,then cell tower lease rates will clearly be higher due to the value of the site to the wireless carriers.
 For example, downtown Manhattan, NY leases can command $4,000 per month in rent, while downtown Boise, Idaho can command $1,400 per month.
 In its simplest form, a cell site can process more calls, handle more internet traffic, and is cheaper to maintain (due to concentration of cell sites) in a highly populated area than in rural locations.
 For these reasons, wireless carriers are willing to pay high lease rates.
 It is also reasonable to expect that real estate costs are higher in downtown areas than in rural areas, so it is not surprising that major metropolitan areas with higher concentrations of populations do command higher rent rates than in rural areas.

 However, this is not to say that only major metropolitan areas can command high cell site rent rates.
 If a cell site is strategically engineered to provide excellent coverage over a concentration of population, such as overlooking a subdivision of tens of thousands of homes, then clearly the site is very valuable to wireless carriers.
-In that case, the property owners should be able to command a higher rent rate for cell towers.
+In that case, the property owners should be able to command a higher rent rate for cell tower lease.
 Conversely, if a cell site is designed in a low concentration of homes, even in a major city, the property owner may not be able to get as high of a cell tower rental rate as other towers can in the same city that covers higher concentrations of population.

 Often, large venues such as shopping malls, stadiums, airports, and convention centers can host a significant amount of people in a very limited space.
 These events tend to drive a tremendous amount of data consumption by cell phone users through the use of video uploads, emails, messaging, photo sharing, etc. that would overload any traditional macro (outdoor) cell tower infrastructure.
 For that reason, all wireless carriers must have special overlay systems that can handle venue-related cell phone data and voice traffic demands.
-Landlords with properties closest to popular venues tend to command higher rents than average.
+Landlords with properties closest to popular venues tend to command higher cell tower lease rents than average.

 To support this high concentration of users, wireless carriers build in-building cell antenna systems internal to the building structures to cover cell phone traffic from the inside of these concrete and steel structures.
 But there must be an equally significant system external to these venues to support the same number of people entering and leaving these venues.
 A 60,000 person venue must have cell traffic capacity for 60,000 people inside the stadium, and 60,000 people outside the stadium as the same people bus, drive, park, and walk to and from the facilities.
 In-building systems are often negotiated with facility owners (NBA, NFL, City Convention Center Agencies, etc.) But external to such facilities, wireless carriers must build cell towers external to those venues on cell tower monopoles or surrounding building rooftops.
 Landlords of such locations tend to have strong negotiating positions with wireless carriers.
-However, to balance the equation as to not allow cell tower rental rates to be too high, wireless carriers have a lot of buildings to choose from as they balance between the need to lease the most “perfect” cell site locations against the need to pay the least rent for cell sites covering special venues.
+However, to balance the equation as to not allow cell tower rental rates to be too high, wireless carriers have a lot of buildings to choose from as they balance between the need to lease the most “perfect” cell site locations against the need to pay the least rent for cell tower lease sites covering special venues.

 5. Proximity to Popular Venues

 Popular venues can be places of interest, corporate campuses, national parks, university campuses, ocean beaches, nationally famous race tracks, marathon race routes, etc. These locations do not require the intensity of a special network such as malls and stadiums venues, but they get the same amount of attention from wireless carriers because while they serve fewer people than stadiums and convention centers, they are used more often.
 Wireless carriers and cell tower companies do want to provide great cell coverage at these locations.
 In order to provide the desired high-quality coverage, the natural place to lease space is inside of those locations.
-However, leasing cell tower space at beaches, university campuses, and stadiums is extremely hard to accomplish.
+However, getting cell tower lease space at beaches, university campuses, and stadiums is extremely hard to accomplish.
 This is because these locations value security and aesthetics more than a few thousands of dollars a month in rent.

-Additionally, the bureaucratic nature of institutions makes it extremely difficult to achieve any leasing contracts in acceptable time frames.
+Additionally, the bureaucratic nature of institutions makes it extremely difficult to achieve any cell tower lease contracts in acceptable time frames.
 It is not uncommon for a leasing discussion to take place over a course of four to five years, without any certainty that a lease will be signed with these institutional owners.
 For this reason, wireless carriers (via their contract site acquisition specialists) favor going to the perimeter of these venues and leasing wireless cell tower spaces from private landowners, and shooting signals into these locations.
 At just about all international airports in the U.S., privately owned buildings such as hotels and tall office space rooftops are used as antenna facilities that radiate wireless cell phone signals into the airports themselves to cover waiting areas, gates, check-in’s, parking structures, etc. Thus, property owners whose facilities meet these criteria can often command higher cell tower rental rates than average.
 But knowing what the competing buildings’ rooftop values are to the wireless carriers’ engineering plan is important in assessing whether a site is a primary or secondary candidate in the overall engineering plan.
 It is not enough to know that a certain property is providing perimeter coverage to major venues.
 It is equally important to understand what alternatives are available to wireless carriers and tower companies so that too high of a rental rate demand would push the wireless carriers to a neighboring rooftop or parking lot.

 All US Cell Sites